 Government land sales are happening all the time on seized and surplus land being sold at auction prices.
-If you’re interested in buying land perfect for building your log home, either raw land or lots, you should check out the government auctions of seized and forfeited properties as well as public land sales of federal land.
+If you’re interested in buying land perfect for building your log home, either raw land or lots, sloping property or flat lots, you should check out the government auctions of seized and forfeited properties as well as public land sales of federal land.

 Whether you are looking for high desert land in the southwest, mountain property in the Rockies, or a waterfront piece on the west coast, there are many types of government land available.
 Often this is property seized for non-payment of taxes or a serious violation of the law.

 In addition to the auction of seized property, the federal government also disposes of unneeded public land that had been obtained by claims of public domain.

 This is undeveloped, unimproved land that the federal government has deemed no longer necessary to be held for public use.